QuiltMC/rfcs/structure/0006-governance.md

 A team is a group of team members dedicated to solving a specific issue, maintaining a specific sub project or overseeing a specific area.

-All teams exist as teams on GitHub and can be viewed at https://github.com/orgs/QuiltMC/teams.
+All teams exist as teams on GitHub and can be viewed on our website at https://quiltmc.org/about/teams/.

 ### Team Members